Joh201/Rock-Paper-Scissors-Lizard-Spock/README.md

 <ul>
 <li> This page also contains a diagramatic representation of the rules of the game inorder to further help the user understand how the game works, and to see the interactions between the five available options. </li>
+<li> It also introduces the user to the icons of the five choices of the game</li>
 </ul>

 ![rules page](assets/images/rules-body.PNG)